 Best planted en masse.
 Gorgeous foliage turns gold in the fall.
 Forms a handsome vase shape at maturity.
 Looks fabulous with catmint and irises.

 Native to Illinois and onwards south to Texas.
 Prefers moist woodland slopes.
-Adaptable to most garden environments but performs best in full sun to part shade in moist slightly acidic soil.
+Adaptable to most garden environments but performs best in full sun to part shade.
+Plant 12-18" apart in moist slightly acidic soil.
 30" tall.
 MOFGA-certified organic, grown at Ripley Farm in Dover-Foxcroft.
 Z3.
 Maine Grown. (bare-root crowns)

 When you receive your order, open the bags and check the stock.
 Roots and crowns should be firm and pliable.
 If they are slightly dry, add a little water or, if they are going to be potted up soon, wet the roots.
 Generally, a little surface mold is harmless and will not affect the plant’s future performance.
 If you cannot pot them up immediately, store them in a cool (35–40°) location for a short time.

 Do not plant bare-root perennial plant crowns directly outdoors.

 Pot up the rootstock using well-drained potting mix in a deep 6" pot or a 1-gallon container.
 Avoid coiling the roots in under-sized containers.Grow newly potted perennials for a few weeks in a protected location in indirect light at 50–60°.
 Wet and/or cold conditions for an extended period may cause rotting.Transplant outside once they show some top growth and the danger of frost has passed.

 For more info:About planting bare-root perennials.